 - Avoid the sour, salty and pungent (spicy-hot) tastes in the diet.

 - Avoid fatty, fried foods.

-- Avoid red meat.
+- Avoid red meat and pork.

 - Avoid nightshades, such as tomatoes, peppers and eggplant.
 These increase heat and cause inflammation in the body.

 - Avoid fermented food and beverages with the exception of homemade yogurt and sweet lassi.